COSC3020/parallel-mergesort-KobeLimon21/README.md

 What is the span of the parallel program, in terms of worst-case $\Theta$?
 Hint:
 It may help to consider the DAG of the parallel program.

-The worst time complexity here is $\Theta$? (nlogn), the merging takes $\Theta$ (n) and the arrays are halved at each step which results in a recursion depth of logn.
+The worst time complexity here is $\Theta? (nlogn), the merging takes $\Theta$ (n) and the arrays are halved at each step which results in a recursion depth of logn.
 This is the same as the normal merge sort that we viewed in the slides.
 The span is $\Theta$(logn) as there are only log n merge steps in the recursion tree with each level done in parallel.

 Sources: